Shepparton: Television stations

-Southern Cross previously aired Weeknights, a local news magazine program each weeknight from March 2011 before ceasing local production in June 2015.
+10 Regional Victoria previously aired Weeknights, a local news magazine program each weeknight from March 2011 before ceasing local production in June 2015.

 On 5 May 2011, analogue television transmissions ceased in regional Victoria and some border regions including the Goulburn Valley and parts of the Southern Riverina in New South Wales.
 All local free-to-air television services are now broadcasting in digital transmission only as part of the Federal Government's plan for Digital terrestrial television in Australia.